Clay Soil – Mounding Japanese MaplesMaple Lady2021-09-21T18:21:59-07:00

 The best way to create a raised mound is to first dig a small hole in the clay about 20” wide and 12” deep.
 Get rid of the clay that came out of the hole.
 Use wood bark – pine, fir or cedar, compost and/or some potting soil [no fertilizer in it – just plain potting mix] and fill the hole level with the ground.
 I use a mixture of 70/30 wood bark and potting soil.
 Compact the soil to remove air pockets.
 Then take the pot the maple is in and set it on top of the compacted area.
 Push down on the pot until it makes an indentation.
-Using the indentation as your guide remove about 2” of the soil and bark mix.
-Then dunk the container and the rootball into the SuperThrive solution to let the bubbles out [just a couple of seconds] and turn the container on its side and slide the rootball out of the pot.
-Or if the roots are very tight I loosen them before dunking the rootball into the SuperThrive solution [see mixing instructions below] and then place it in the indentation.
+Using the indentation as your guide remove between 2 and 4” of the soil and bark mix.
+Then remove the rootball from the container and loosen the roots on the sides and bottom of the rootball.
+Dunk the rootball into the SuperThrive solution [see mixing instructions below] to let the bubbles out [just a 4 or 5 seconds] and then place it in the amended hole.
 Have the wood bark and potting mix ready to cover the rootball up to the base of the trunk.
 Gradually, taper the soil down so that it is level with the surrounding ground to make a mound rather than a volcano.
 Pack the soil down all around the maple so that when you water it won’t cause the soil to erode.
 You can step around the trunk of the maple to pack down the soil while at the same time rounding the top of the rootball.
 Pour the remaining SuperThrive solution around the rootball and pack down the soil again.
 Add more bark and potting mix if the rootball becomes visible.
 You need to cover all of the roots, except for the root flare or crown of the trunk next to the soil line.
 I use a light layer of fir bark as a mulch on top of the soil to keep it from drying out too quickly.

 Use a bamboo or other stake and push it through the rootball so that the stake is all the way to the bottom of the hole.
 The placement of the stake should be about 1” or less from the side of the trunk.
 Then use gardener’s plastic tape, the kind that stretches, tie the trunk of the maple to the stake about mid-way up the trunk.
 This will hold the rootball in place during the summer months.
 When the wind blows on the leaves of the maple it can shake the rootball a little – this movement can break the little feeder roots that are growing from the rootball into the new soil.
 By staking a maple you are holding it in place so the roots won’t break and therefore the maple will get established sooner.
 You can remove the stake after the leaves have dropped in the fall.